paulbricman/secondbrain/_buffer.md

 actions and space create abstractions (spraction) blind people gesture

-Msfm
+Man's search for meaning
-Reduce cognitive dissonance by influencing the body!! (also minsky's indirect influence idea) Machine learning to be me
+Reduce cognitive dissonance by influencing the body!! (also minsky's indirect influence idea)

 Learning to be me
+Machine learning to be me
 Neural emulation as simply bodily redundancy (lungs, kidneys) Neural emulation as activated to aleviate cognitive decline Sampling high-dimensional space dimensions may be sufficient for defining a manifold